-- For species and habitats that are threatened or in unfavourable conservation status (U1/U2), the target is to protect 100% of their range. - For other species and habitats, the target is to minimize the distance to extinction risk based on IUCN Red List criteria, building on previous work (Jung et al., 2021; Mogg et al., 2019). - For carbon sequestration, the target is to protect 50% of the total carbon sequestration potential of European ecosystems.
-All old-growth and primary forests are included by default.
+- For species and habitats that are threatened or in unfavourable conservation status (U1/U2), the target is to protect 100% of their range. - For other species and habitats, the target is to minimize the distance to extinction risk based on IUCN Red List criteria, building on previous work (Jung et al., 2021; Mogg et al., 2019). - All old-growth and primary forests are included by default.